 The reasons to get involved in Photoshop are obvious, and the ways to do so are widespread:

-- Sign up for an online group, like KelbyOne, which Paul has belonged to for years.
+- Sign up for an online group, like KelbyOne.
 These groups may come with a low subscription fee but offer extensive tutorials and resources.

 - Ask questions online.
-So many resources and forums are available, such as Photoshop Gurus Community Forums or the Adobe Support Community, making it easy to ask those with more expertise for assistance.
+So many resources and forums are available, such as Photoshop Gurus Community Forums or the Adobe Support Community, make it easy to ask those with more expertise for assistance.

 - Attend the Photoshop World Conference, where the Guru awards are handed out.

-- Learn about complimentary technical techniques, like Adobe Photoshop Lightroom or advanced plug-ins for Photoshop.
+- Learn about complementary technical techniques, like Adobe Photoshop Lightroom or advanced plug-ins for Photoshop.

-- Find an in-person friend or tutor, like Paul, to show you around.
+- Find an in-person friend or tutor to show you around.
 Most people who have learned the ins and outs of Photoshop are happy to assist others in getting rolling.

 With simple steps, you can dive into Photoshop today.
 Let’s face it – it’s necessary for digital photography.
 Plus, printing the work you create has never been easier.
 Start your custom print project now using the HD configurator and feel free to email our team at email@example.com with any questions that you may have.